Last updated: January 29, 2020

 What you’ll need to succeed:

 Defining a project management process that works for your app development is only half the battle.
 The other half is finding software that is able to handle all of the intricacies and quirks.
 At its root, OneDesk is project management software, but its feature set extends far beyond that.
-OneDesk allows you to work at the product level, so you can manage different versions of the product and do release planning.
+OneDesk allows you to create different projects so you can create individual projects for every release.
+Within these individual projects, you could create subfolders for different elements of the release, and have tasks to ensure the functionality of each new feature.
 On the client-facing level, OneDesk allows you to bring stakeholders, clients, and customers into the loop, so communications are kept flowing.
+This will allow you to gauge how customers feel about your release, any problems they may be encountering, or just general feature requests.
 And at the project level, OneDesk knows that everyone on your team has their own work style, which they account for with different views and visuals of work and task items.
 For your app development projects, OneDesk can mold to fit your specific needs.
+OneDesk allows you to create different views with different filters so your team can work on their projects in their own desired ways.